Okavango delta

 Yes, credit cards such as Visa and Mastercard are widely accepted at almost all safari lodges, camps, larger hotels, and shops in main hubs like Maun, Kasane, and Gaborone.
 You can easily use your card to settle your final lodge bill for extras like boutique purchases or spa treatments.

 However, please keep two essential points in mind regarding card payments.
 First, because many camps are located in deeply isolated wilderness areas, network outages can occasionally disrupt card machines, so having your cash reserve handy is always a good safety net.
-Second, for your small purchases or tips outside of the safari camps at local markets or small shops, carrying a little local currency is ideal.
+Second, for your small purchases or tips outside the safari camps at local markets or small shops, carrying a little local currency is ideal.
 You can easily withdraw Pula at ATMs upon arrival at the airport.

 Language & Culture